aagu14/US-Gun-Mortality-2020/README.md

 US-Gun-Mortality-2020

 Description:
->Ran a cross sectional analysis between gun legislation and respective homicides per capita.
+>Ran a cross-sectional analysis between gun legislation and respective homicides per capita.

 >Apps used: 'R version 4.1.2 for Windows x64' and 'RStudio for Windows 2022.02.0+443'